azavea/raster-vision/docs/rv2/index.rst

 * **TRAIN**: Train a model using a "backend" such as PyTorch.
 * **PREDICT**: Make predictions using trained models on validation and test data.
 * **EVAL**: Derive evaluation metrics such as F1 score, precision and recall against the model's predictions on validation datasets.
-* **BUNDLE**: Bundle the trained model into a :ref:`model bundle`, which can be deployed in batch processes, live servers, and other workflows.
+* **BUNDLE**: Bundle the trained model into a :ref:`rv2_model bundle`, which can be deployed in batch processes, live servers, and other workflows.

 Pipelines are configured using a compositional, programmatic approach that makes configuration easy to read, reuse and maintain.